 Barichara is an excellent destination for travelers looking for a quiet place and a photogenic town.
 An architectural jewel declared Cultural Heritage of Colombia, which looks like a work of art where time has frozen.

-The climate in Barichara is usually composed of short, hot summers and cloudy winters, and the temperature usually varies between 18°C to 24°C.
+In Barichara, the climate is usually composed of short, hot summers and cloudy winters, and the temperature usually varies between 18°C to 24°C.

 HOW TO GET TO BARICHARA?

-To get to Barichara from Bogotá, Barranquilla, Medellín or Cali, the first thing you should do is get to San Gil or Bucaramanga.
+To get to Barichara from Bogotá, Cartagena or Medellín, you should do is get to San Gil or Bucaramanga.

-You can reach Bucaramanga by bus from the main transport terminals in Colombia, while San Gil can only be reached from the Salitre Terminal in Bogotá and the Bucaramanga Terminal.
+You can reach Bucaramanga by bus from the main cities of Colombia, while San Gil can only be reached from the Salitre Terminal in Bogotá and from Bucaramanga.

 HOW TO GET TO BARICHARA FROM BUCARAMANGA?